akikoo/grunt-frontend-workflow/README.md

 The Grunt Front-End Workflow/Boilerplate started as Backbone/RequireJS Multipage Boilerplate.
-Since its initial release, it has evolved into a structured, modular and test-driven front-end development and build workflow with Grunt task runner that suggests certain tools and methodologies, along with some boilerplate code.
+Since its initial release, it has evolved into a structured, modular and test-driven front-end development & build workflow with Grunt task runner.
+It suggests certain tools and methodologies and includes some boilerplate code.
 See the related blog post: http://www.akikoo.org/log/2013/05/26/front-end-workflow-with-grunt/.

 It supports both **SPA**s (single page applications) and more traditional multi-page